“You Princeton folks stole Hamilton and St. Marie, root and branch,

 I interpret that description as indicating Elwood has purchased all of Shaw’s original plat south of Fourth Street except for Blocks 5 (hotel) and 8 (Shaw property).

-Elwood passed in May 1868 and was interred in Berlin.
+Elwood passed at his St. Marie home in May 1868 and was interred in Berlin.

 Shaw passed in August 1871.
 Kinner had departed St. Marie by 1870 when Shaw resided with the Isaac Blanchard family, according to the census.